 Windscreen and wipers

 Be sure to check for any damage or cracks caused by small stones flying onto your windscreen.
 These can be a distraction when driving and impair your vision.
-With Aviva comprehensive car insurance, if you use one of our recommended windscreen repairers you get unlimited windscreen cover.
+Including comprehensive car insurance in your insurance policy will help cover you in the event of windscreen damage or repairs.

-Use ice scrapers to get rid of any frost and snow on your windscreen.
+If there’s frost and snow on your windscreen, use an ice scraper and de-icing solution.
 Do not use boiling hot water as this may crack your windscreen.

 Windscreen wipers should be replaced about once a year to maintain optimum performance.
 In very cold weather, don’t add water to your screen wash concentrate, as it can freeze both in the washer nozzles and on your windscreen.